Homeowner FAQ

 Can I delete my data?

 Yes.
 You can request deletion of your data at any time by contacting us at [email protected].
-We will soft-delete your data immediately and hard-delete it within 30 days, as required by law.
+We will soft-delete your data immediately and hard-delete it within 30 days of a verified request.

 Reading your report.